 The mining activities will be performed by open pit methods using a conventional shovel and haul truck operation.
 The mining production schedule is based on one shift of 10 hours, 7 days a week.
-The mine life is scheduled to be 27 years with total ore mined of 9,310,000 tonnes grading 14.97% Cg (Table 4).
+The life of mine (LoM) of the project is scheduled to be 27 years with total ore mined of 9,310,000 tonnes grading 14.97% Cg (Table 4).